cmancone/mygrations/README.md

 3. Ability to migrate database to match definitions from any state (Done)
 4. Generation of migration commands (Done)
 5. Generation of migration files (Done)
-6. More flexible methods for credential management
+6. More flexible methods for credential management (load from environment, specify name of .env file, accept cursor from Python)
 7. Checks against a live database
+8. Auto install PyMySQL and runner

 Currently the system has reached a complete enough state that it is being tested in our real-world systems.